 A research proposal allows the sponsor to assess the sincerity of the researcher's purpose, the clarity of his or her research design, the extent of his or her relevant background material, and fitness for undertaking the project.
 Depending on the type of research and the sponsor, various aspects of a standard proposal design are usually emphasized.
-The proposal displays the researcher's discipline, organisation, and logic(Robbins, 2016).
+The proposal displays the researcher's discipline, organisation, and logic (Robbins,2016).
 It therefore allows the sponsor of the research to assess both the researcher and the proposed research design, to compare them against competing proposals on current organizational, scholastic, or scientific needs, and to make the best selection for the project.

 Comparison of the results of the research project is one of the first steps in the process of evaluating the overall research.
 By comparing the final product with the objectives, it will be easy for the sponsor to decide whether the research goal, that is, a better decision on the management question, has been achieved.
-The research proposal acts as a catalyst for discussion between the person conducting the research and the manager (Strauss, & Corbin, 1990)It is the role of the researcher to translate the management question, as described by the manager, into research question and to outline the objectives of the study.
+The research proposal acts as a catalyst for discussion between the person conducting the research and the manager (Strauss, & Corbin, 1990) It is the role of the researcher to translate the management question, as described by the manager, into research question and to outline the objectives of the study.
 Upon review of the researcher's translation of the management question, the manager may discover that the interpretation of problem does not reflect all the original symptoms.
-The proposal thus serves as the basisfor additional discussion between the manager and the researcher till all aspects of the management question are clear and understood.
-It may be discovered that parts of the management question are not researchable, or not subject to empirical analysis.
-This thencalls for an alternative design, such as qualitative or policy analysis studyresearch question.
+The proposal thus serves as the basis for additional discussion between the manager and the researcher till all aspects of the management question are not researchable, or not subject to empirical analysis.
+This then calls for an alternative design, such as qualitative or policy analysis study research question.
 In figure 3.1 below, you observe the proposal development process.
 The figure reveals that proposal development can work in an iterative way until the sponsor authorizes the research to take off.